 Sarah is also a doctoral candidate in NYU Steinhardt’s Sociology of Education program.
 The overarching question that frames her research is: How and in what ways do schools simultaneously reproduce and disrupt patterns of inequality?
 Situated within this broader question, her dissertation research examines restorative approaches to discipline in NYC high schools.

-Previously, Sarah taught 5th and 6th grade in Philadelphia.
+Earlier in her career, Sarah taught 5th and 6th grade in Philadelphia.
 She was also a fellow of the Jewish Organizing Initiative in Boston.